top of page

 This herbaceous perennial of shorelines and wet prairies has slender, purplish, 3' stems with tightly packed clusters of "Q-tip" buds and pinkish- or purplish-white flower heads.
-Great for August/September blooms in full sun and moist soils.
+Blooms in August/September.

 Plant Characteristics: